shoaibsharif/meta-fetcher/README.md

 # Meta fetcher

 A serverless function to fetch the meta data from a url.
-Currently it has been formatted for [editorjs/link](https://github.com/editor-js/link) where you can get  'title', 'image', and 'description' meta data from <head>
+Currently it has been formatted for [editorjs/link](https://github.com/editor-js/link) where you can get  'title', 'image', and 'description' meta data from `<head></head>`

 ```json
 {